 “They put us there in the cage for 15 minutes, and then there were three officers wearing the same uniform.
 They told us to take out all the shoelaces from our shoes and pants and they took necklaces and watches from our hands, and from time to time they slapped us.
 There was a guy that didn’t understand what the officer was saying—they started beating him really hard everywhere on his body.
 There were two groups: three officers controlling us and asking us to remove stuff from our clothes and three outside searching us…So when I went to be searched I was wearing pants over shorts and I didn’t remove them, and once the officer found out that I didn’t remove the wire of the short he slapped me.
 And they asked me to take off all of my clothes, only the underwear was left.
 I told him it’s only underwear; he asked me to take it off.
 I was naked and then they gave back my pants and t-shirt and shoes, but as they liked, because some of my friends didn’t get back their shirts, some didn’t get back their shoes.”

-The respondent was put into a holding cell that measured about six by five meters.
+The respondent was put into a holding cell that measured about 6 x 5 meters.
 The cell had nine metal bunk beds and a cement floor.
 It also had a toilet that was dirty; the respondent said it was “dirty and smelled bad.”
 In the cell were other people, including a friend of his that got separated from the group before they were apprehended.
-More people were brought to the cell until there were a total of 17 people, including people with Iranian, Algerian, Turkish, Palestinian and Tunisian nationalities.
+More people were brought to the cell until there were a total of 17 people, including people with Iranian, Algerian, Turkish, Palestinian, and Tunisian nationalities.
 The respondent spent four hours in the cell, during which time two of the detainees were told to clean the yard and the toilet.
 They were given water but no food.
 The respondent recalled: